 Stacey is a professional soprano known as an active performer in the Cincinnati area.
-Stacey has sung for 8 seasons with the Cincinnati Opera as a member of the core chorus and sings with Cincinnati's professional chamber choir the Vocal Arts Ensemble.
-She also sings with the North American New Opera Workshop and ascend voices.
-Stacey has recently been named as the Director of Artistic Collaboration for ascend voices.
+Stacey has sung for 9 seasons with the Cincinnati Opera as a member of the core chorus and sings with Cincinnati's professional chamber choir the Vocal Arts Ensemble.
+She also sings with the North American New Opera Workshop.

 Stacey has studied piano from the age of 5 and is great for beginning or intermediate piano students.

 Stacey has taught students of all ages and with various musical styles.
 Her students have included professional ballet dancers with Broadway aspirations, an 8-year-old girl simply wanting to break out of her shyness, and high school students preparing for College auditions.
 Her students have performed in nationally known rock bands, been accepted into College music programs, they have been members of the May festival Youth Chorus, the Kentucky Governor's School for the Arts, and have traveled to Europe with competitive touring choirs.